MARCONI PASS GLACIER 4 DAY TREK

 Day 3

-After a very nice breakfast, we put down camp y we prepare for the descent.
-In our way down we will see all the west faces of Cerro Fitz Roy and its surrounding needles.
-We’ll spend the night in La Playita.
+After an energizing breakfast, we break camp as we prepare for the descent.
+On our way down we will see all the west faces of Cerro Fitz Roy and its surrounding needles.
+We will camp for the night in La Playita.

 Day 4